SparkyTruck/deepmd-jax/README.md

 # Deepmd-JAX

+Welcome to Deepmd-JAX v0.2!
 Supports Deep Potential, Deep Wannier, and Long Range (DPLR) models.
 Also, try the Deep Potential Message Passing (DP-MP) model for more accuracy.
 Experience blazing fast training and simulation of machine learning potentials!

 # Installation
-Requires CUDA>=12.0 to run on GPUs.
+Requires CUDA 12 to run on GPUs.
 We recommend using a conda environment
 ```bash
 conda create -n deepmd-jax python=3.12
 conda activate deepmd-jax